taniarascia/taniarascia.com/content/posts/2018-11-07-crud-app-in-react-with-hooks.md

   - react
 ---

-In the latest release of React, a new concept was introduced - [Hooks](https://reactjs.org/docs/hooks-intro.html).
-Hooks are being added to React as an alternative to classes.
-If you use React right now, you'll be familiar with **simple (functional) components** and **class components**.
+A new concept was introduced in React - [Hooks](https://reactjs.org/docs/hooks-intro.html).
+Hooks are an alternative to classes.
+If you've used React before, you'll be familiar with **simple (functional) components** and **class components**.

 <div class="filename">Simple component</div>